abs-yy/old_homepage/README.md

   Famous extremophiles are bacterial species, such as the radiotolerant Deinococcus radiodurans<sup>1</sup>, capable of tolerating >5000 Gy gamma rays.
 Single cell organisms, compaired to multi-cell species, have relatively higher tolerance since they do not have tissues comprised from differentiated cells.
 However, several species have been reported to have high capabilites compaired to general eukaryotes.

 ## Tardigrades
+  We have been focusing on the ecdyozoan animal, Tardigrades.
+Terrestrial Tardigrade species are famous for their capabiliteis of tolerating complete desiccation, a phenonemon called anhydrobiosis.
+Anhydrobiosis is on of a latent state of life (Cryptobiosis); others include cryobiosis (low tempretures), anoxybiosis (low oxigen levels), osmobiosis (Osmotic pressure), and Chemobiosis (high levels of toxins), which tardigrades are capable of entering all states.
+Anhydrobiotic individuals are known to tolerate various environmental states, i.e. high and low pressures and tempreture, alchohols, ultraviolet lights, radiation, and even vacume space.